 Bioinformatics core facility

-The Bioinformatics facility comprising two Bioinformatics experimental officers and an academic lead aims to support research across the Faculty of Health and Medical Sciences by providing advice in experimental design and costing for research bids, and skills in data processing, handling and analysis.
+The bioinformatics facility comprising two bioinformatics experimental officers and an academic lead aims to support research across the Faculty of Health and Medical Sciences by providing advice in experimental design and costing for research proposals, and a range of skills in data sourcing, wrangling, processing, and analysis.

 Bioinformatic resources and skills available

 - DNA- RNA- and Tn-seq, including genome assembly, variant calling, RNA-Seq alignment and quantification.

 - Metabolomics data from mass spectrometry instruments

 - Sourcing of genomic and transcriptomic data from online repositories